-W&M Digital Archive and W&M Publish collections are accessible for purposes of education and research.
+W&M Digital Archive and W&M ScholarWorks collections are accessible for purposes of education and research.
 Materials previously deposited into the W&M Digital Archive may be removed or restricted at the request of the creator(s), contributor(s), or other individuals holding rights to the material.
 Upon request, we will remove material from public view while we address a rights issue.

 - They are in the public domain